 If the complaint holds up, it will be sent to the governing trade board or office, and an informal or formal hearing will be scheduled with the contractor.

 The entire process is often lengthy, so keep in mind that a complaint is not a substitute for other legal action.
-If an unlicensed contractor is responsible for damages to your jobsite or customer’s property, you may be entitled to seek relief through civil processes such as breach of contract.
+If you are a contractor and an unlicensed contractor is responsible for damages to your jobsite or customer’s property, you may be entitled to seek relief through civil processes such as breach of contract.

 To schedule a consultation to speak an attorney from Trent Cotney, P. A., please call us today at 813.579.3278 or fill out our contact request form.